bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 7/calculating limits on preformance for a co-ordinated turn.md

 #### What
 ## Calculating limits on preformance for a co-ordinated turn

+Our course is pointless, the internet found a better method of flight [[watching this]].

 ### Introduction

 We have this useful boi that we calculated previously: